-Our partners at the City, County, Garfield Township, Acme Township and Sutton’s Bay along with TART Trails volunteers work hard to keep the trails clear for year round recreation & transportation.
-East Bay Township has supported snow removal the past two winters and we need their help to close the gap between Three Mile and Holiday Hills on the TART.
+Our partners at the City, County, Garfield Township, Acme Township, East Bay Township and Sutton’s Bay along with TART Trails’ volunteers work hard to keep the trails clear for year round recreation & transportation.

-Partners provided year-round accessibility on the following trails:
+Partners provide year-round access on the following trails:

-- TART Trail from Cherry Bend trailhead east to Bunker Hill Rd. — Gap between Three Mile and Holiday Hills in East Bay!
+- TART Trail from Carter Rd east to Bunker Hill Rd.

 - Mall Trail